Indonesia's highest court hears election appeals from losing candidates seeking re-vote - ExBulletin

 Indonesian presidents are supposed to remain neutral in elections to succeed them, but Subianto, a former longtime rival of Widodo who lost elections twice before joining his government, ran to succeed him.
 He even chose Widodo's son, Gibran Rakabuming Raka, as his running mate, even though Raka did not meet the constitutional requirement that candidates be at least 40 years old.

 Baswedan and Pranowo argue that Raka should have been disqualified and are asking the court to bar him from voting again.
-Before the election, the Constitutional Court made a controversial exception to the minimum age that allowed him to run, under then-Chief Justice Anwar Usman, who is Widodo's brother-in-law.
+Before the elections, the Constitutional Court issued a controversial decision exception to minimum age this allowed him to run, under the leadership of then-Chief Justice Anwar Usman, who is Widodo's brother-in-law.
 Usman was later forced to resign as chief justice for failing to recuse himself.

 The Constitutional Court was designed to protect the Constitution and stem arbitrariness, not to legitimize fraud and crime, said Todung Mulya Lubis, a prominent lawyer who led Pranowos' legal team.
 This election is an opportunity for the Constitutional Court to regain its authority and dignity.